oracle-livelabs/database/hitchhikers-guide-upgrade-to-19c-2-0/06-spa/06-spa.md

 ## Task 1: Check statements

-1. Use the yelloe terminal.
+1. Use the yellow terminal.
 Set the environment and connect to the upgraded UPGR database.

     ```
     <copy>